 - Call (737)300-7625 or email email@example.com to register for a training.

-- Complete the volunteer application (download here) and bring it with you when you come for volunteer training.
+- Complete the volunteer application that will be emailed to you after signing up for a volunteer training.

 - Once you have completed your volunteer training, you are welcome to begin volunteering for ROCK.

 For more information about volunteering at ROCK, email firstname.lastname@example.org or call (512) 930-7625.